 The brushed case, in my opinion, is a big upgrade from the polished stainless steel.
 It fits in much better with the aesthetic of an all-purpose dive watch.
 Less ideal, perhaps, is the 18mm lug width.
 I have never found this to be a particularly good size for my 6.5-inch wrists, preferring 20 or 22mm where I can.
 However, the included silicone strap flairs out past the lugs to 20mm, with no taper, so you get the illusion of a larger lug to lug width if you use the stock strap.
 Personally, I find it a little chunky, so my watch spends most of its time on a two-tone Barton Elite Silicone band.
 It's comfortable, waterproof, and looks at home on the Vostok.

 The domed acrylic crystal adds to the vintage feel of this watch with its off-angle distortion.
 Of course, Acrylic is more prone to picking up scratches when compared to a sapphire or mineral crystal, but I have had no problems with mine so far and I live safe in the knowledge that any scratches I do get can be polished out with a tube of Polywatch.
 Personally, I find the acrylic dial to be very tactile.
 I like the feel of it, and the fact that it seems to stay smudge-free for longer.

 Vostok Amphibia Movement

-The movement can be hand wound, but it does not hack.
+The movement can be wound by hand, but it does not hack.
 When not on your wrist, the 2415 movement is rated to have a power reserve of around 31 hours.
-That means if you don't wear if for a couple of days, you will have to set the time and wind it before you can use it again.
-However, like I said above, it is quick and easy to set.
+That means if you don't wear it for a couple of days, you will have to set the time and wind it before you can use it again.
+However, as I said above, it is quick and easy to set.

 Value for Money: Is it Worth it?